stephenlb/pubnub-mongo-pipe/blog.md

 db.collection_name.insert({ latlon : [ 1.5, 2.0 ] })
 ```

-Once you've written a Lat/Long coordinate into MongoDB colleciton,
+Once you've written a Lat/Long coordinate into MongoDB collection,
-the process beggins instantly synchronizing with any connected iPhone.
+the process begins instantly synchronizing with any connected iPhone.
 We where able to accomplish the and include several feature requests
 and here follows the listing requirements: